floferno/art-gallery/README.md

 npm run dev
 ```

-And you're website will start up.
+And your website will start up.

 ## Modifying the project